Exfoliating granite: Geology

+Chemical weathering occurs in granite exfoliation by changing the mineral composition.
+Mechanical weathering is the breakdown of rocks into smaller fragments or pieces.

 Dangers

-Rock Falls
+Rock falls

 Exfoliating rock can trigger rockfall.
-Rock Falls in Yosemite National Park are common and pose threats to visitors.
-United States Geological Survey (USGS) conducted a study over a three-year period monitoring granite cracks within the park's Valley.
-Data collected by Park Geologist Greg Stock, and USGS civil engineer Brian Collins using deformation and temperature gauges.
-They concluded that there is an outward expansion with the change in thermal temperature up to an inch.
+Rock Falls in Yosemite National Park are common and pose a threat to visitors.
+United States Geological Survey (USGS) conducted a study over a three-year period, monitoring granite cracks within the park's Valley.
+Data was collected by Park Geologist Greg Stock, and USGS civil engineer Brian Collins using deformation and temperature gauges.
+They concluded that there is an outward expansion of up to an inch, with a change in thermal temperature.
 With prolonged movement, the cracks expand over time and create exfoliation.